Antoni0Ferreira/ldts-project-assignment-g0601/README.md

 **The Pattern**

 In order to solve the considered problem, we decided to apply the Factory Method pattern, since it allows us to define a general/abstract class that has all the common methods shared by the majority of the classes.
-This way, we don't have to keep implementing the same methods over and over again, we can have.
+This way, we don't have to keep implementing the same methods over and over again.

 **Implementation**